aele1401/Azure-Honeypot/Honeypot/Honeypot.md

 # Azure Sentinel

 This project utilizes Azure resources and Sentinel for a low-interaction honeypot designed to attract, detect, and analyze malicious activities by setting up a decoy system and network resource.
 This decoy mimics a vulnerable server exposed to the public internet, to lure attackers and study their methods and behavior.
 Here are the key aspects of this project:
   * Setting up decoy system: this is the configuration and deployment of systems and resources intentionally made to appear as appealing targets for cyber attackers.
-This can be servers, databases, IoT devices, or any other networked device.
+This can also be servers, databases, IoT devices, or any other networked device.
   * Monitoring and logging: honeypots are equipped with extensive monitoring tools to log all interactions.
 This helps cybersecurity experts understand attack vectors, methods, tools, and behaviors of the attackers.
   * Research and analysis: data collected from honeypots are analyzed to gain insights into the latest threats and attack patterns.
 This information is crucial for developing better defensive strategies and improving cybersecurity protocols.